-Figure 6 - Metric 2d: Air Force Estimated Prevalence and Reporting of Sexual Assault FY12 - FY20
+Figure F - Metric 2d: Air Force Estimated Prevalence and Reporting of Sexual Assault CY06 and FY09 - FY19

-While the Department received about the same number of reports in FY20 as in previous years, a comparison between prevalence and reporting data should not be made, since DoD did not field the WGRA this year.
-The Department will estimate past-year prevalence of sexual assault again next year with the 2021 WGRA.
+While the Department received more reports in FY19 than in previous years, a comparison between prevalence and reporting data should not be made, since the WGRA was not fielded in FY19.
+The Department will reevaluate the difference between past-year prevalence and reporting again next year with the 2020 WGRA.

-DoD remains committed to providing Service members who experience sexual assault with a variety of reporting and care options in the DoD response system.
-In addition, DoD maintains its resolve to strengthen its prevention initiatives and evaluation efforts to ensure the effectiveness of such programs.
+DOD remains committed to providing Service members who experience sexual assault with a variety of reporting and care options in the DOD response system.
+In addition, DOD maintains its resolve to strengthen its prevention initiatives and evaluation efforts to ensure the effectiveness of such programs.